aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's reversed.*
 - The last phase of the traditional project life cycle is the implementation phase.
     - *<strong>wrong reason</strong>: it's close-out phase.*
+- The nature of hardware development projects is more diverse than software-oriented projects.
+    - *<strong>wrong reason</strong>: it's reversed.*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>